 There are three memory stages – first you encode information, then you store it, and finally you retrieve it.
 Naveh-Benjamin in 2000 found that information encoding requires more attention than retrieval.
 Additionally, divided attention during the encoding phase of learning significantly impairs memory.

 There are dozens of additional studies with supporting evidence that multitasking is neither efficient nor effective.
 In the interest of time, deliberately commit yourself to only one challenging task at a time to maximize efficiency, productivity, and balance in your life.
-I go over how to apply this in your daily life in my Superhuman Efficiency and Productivity video.
+I go over how to apply this in your daily life in my Superhuman Efficiency and Productivity post.

 3 | Being Left or Right Brain Dominant